dbrady/baseball-statsification-monkey/README.md

 ## Step 2: Get The Right Ruby

+You need Ruby 2.1 or later.
+Hey, the exercise left versioning up to me.
+We can argue about the merits and drawbacks of deploying the latest version of Ruby later.

 I did this exercise using ruby 2.1.1 with rvm2 as my ruby manager and Bundler as my gemset manager.
 Install rvm2 at http://rvm.io, or update it by typing `rvm get head`, then install ruby with `rvm install ruby-2.1.1`.
-If rvm does not automagically create the gemset for you, you can do it manually with `rvm gemset create baseball_stats; rvm gemset use baseball_stats`.
+If rvm does not automagically create the gemset for you, you can do it manually with

+    rvm gemset create baseball_stats
+    rvm gemset use baseball_stats

 ## Step 3: Bundle Up, It's Cold Out There